 When osteomyelitis is a chronic condition, it never fully goes away.
 When you have chronic osteomyelitis, you have a progressive disease that may steadily worsen or may seem to come and go.

-In cases of chronic osteomyelitis, Dr. Nichols or Dr. Harvey may recommend the use of an implantable neurostimulator pulse generator to help control your symptoms.
+In cases of chronic osteomyelitis, our DFW podiatrists may recommend the use of an implantable neurostimulator pulse generator to help control your symptoms.
 Neurostimulator devices are highly effective in reducing pain.

 If you’d like to learn more about osteomyelitis, book an appointment at Alliance Foot & Ankle Specialists.
-We’re offering both in-person and telehealth visits currently, and we’re happy to answer your questions.
+Our DFW podiatrists offer both in-person and telehealth visits currently, and we’re happy to answer your questions.
 You can schedule by calling either our Grapevine or Keller offices.